-- (cf. 0420 School Plans/Site Councils)
+(cf. 0420 - School Plans/Site Councils)

-- (cf. 0450 Comprehensive Safety Plan)

-- (cf. 0460 Local Control and Accountability Plan)
+(cf. 0460 - Local Control and Accountability Plan)

-- (cf. 1220 Citizen Advisory Committees)
+(cf. 1220 - Citizen Advisory Committees)

-- (cf. 1400 Relations Between Other Governmental Agencies and the Schools)
+(cf. 1400 - Relations Between Other Governmental Agencies and the Schools)

-- (cf. 6020 Parent Involvement)

 As appropriate, the Superintendent or designee may collaborate with law enforcement, courts, social services, mental health services, other agencies, and community organizations in the development and implementation of joint strategies to promote safety in the school and the community and to provide services for alleged victims and perpetrators of bullying.